Plagiatus/datapacks/headdrops/README.md

 ## What it does

-Makes players drop their own head if they are killed by another player.
+Makes players drop their own head if they are killed.
 The head will drop at the location the player was killed at.

 ## How to set up